Philadelphia Will Lawyer

 To be effective, the will must be written.
 This simply means it cannot be oral.
 In addition, the written will must be signed by the person the will is for.
 It also must be signed by two disinterested witnesses – who have no stake in the will as beneficiaries – who observe the person’s signature.
 Finally, the individual whom the will is for must be of “sound mind” when they sign the will.
 This means they must be able to think logically, without impairment by substance, disease, or deterioration.

 Why Do I Need a Lawyer?

-A lawyer can prepare a document which sufficiently reflects your thoughts and is legally effective.
+A lawyer can prepare a document which sufficiently reflects your thoughts, and which is legally effective.
 By preparing the will and making sure all requirements are met, a lawyer can ensure that your will is effective.
 Hiring a lawyer for a will is the best thing you can do to protect your loved ones and your assets.

 This content was written on behalf of Greg Prosmushkin.